duckietown/book-opmanual-duckiebot/src/assembly/db21j/index.md

 ### Back Pattern

-The back pattern enables the traffic management behavior of the [indefinite navigation demo](demo-indefinite-navigation), and it might be useful in challenges with vehicles (e.g., `LFV`, `LFIV`, etc.).
+The back pattern enables the traffic management behavior used in challenges with vehicles (e.g., `LFV`, `LFIV`, etc.).